-Transfer of slots, both within an organization and to another organization, is only possible in consultation with the Administration.
+Transfer of slots, both within an organization and to another organization, must be approved by the Administration.

-The Administration reserves the right to apply rule 3.6.5 to teams that have not been registered as an organization but clearly belong to the same grouping.
+The Administration reserves the right to apply rule 3.6.5 to teams that have not been registered as an organization but clearly belong to the same organization.

 Protests & Questions

 Any questions or complaints about the league must be submitted via support ticket.
 The Administration cannot be reached in any other way.

 Complaints must be submitted via support ticket within 24 hours after the official match time.
 Protests submitted outside of this time period may be rejected without review.
 Players are encouraged to include as much evidence as possible with their protest and provide as much detail as possible.
 An upload function for uploading screenshots is available for this purpose on every match page.
 Uploads to external sites may not be accepted, unless this is explicitly requested or required by the Administration.